In this article can find details about how to create, test, schedule and launch your email campaigns.

 - Confirm your action in the pop-up dialog.

 If you are using Send Time Optimization (STO), Emarsys needs to analyze the launch list and calculate when to send to each recipient.
 This can delay the launch by 15-30 minutes in some cases.
-If you switch to Advanced scheduling, STO will be switched off for that campaign.
 For more information on STO, click here.

 If you want to use the advanced launch options, such as testing different versions of your email on a small percentage of recipients before sending the final mailing, click Advanced Scheduling.